zoltan-ky/django-dialogform/README.rst

         form_class = SomeDialogForm
         success_url = reverse_lazy("someviewname")

+``success_url`` represents the next view that the dialog view will be redirected to after the ``OK`` button has been pressed and the form had been successfully saved (just like with regular Django views).

 The important parts are that your template (e.g ``sometemplate.html``) extends one of the following templates depending on the View (Admin or not) and dialog type required (same-document / iframe-document):

 +---------------+-----------------+-----------------+